Wilhelm Joachim von Hammerstein

-Wilhelm Joachim Baron von Hammerstein (born 21 February 1838 in Retzow (Müritz); died 16 March 1904 in Charlottenburg) was a Prussian politician of the German Conservative Party and editor-in-chief of the Kreuzzeitung.
+Wilhelm Joachim, Freiherr von Hammerstein-Gesmold (21 February 1838 in Retzow (Müritz) – 16 March 1904 in Charlottenburg) was a Prussian politician of the German Conservative Party and editor-in-chief of the Kreuzzeitung.

 Life

-Wilhelm Joachim von Hammerstein, a descendant of the barons von Hammerstein of Gesmold, finished high school in Lüneburg in 1856 and studied forest sciences in Tharandt and Eberswalde.
+Wilhelm Joachim von Hammerstein, member of an old, noble Hammerstein family from Gesmold, finished high school in Lüneburg in 1856 and studied forest sciences in Tharandt and Eberswalde.
 In 1860 he entered the forestry service of Mecklenburg-Schwerin under the forester Carl Hermann von Gloeden, who, next to his brother-in-law Friedrich Bernhard Maassen, significantly influenced his political views.
 Two years later he was appointed "Forstjunker" and after the death of his father in 1863 he managed the inherited estate in Schwartow / Pomerania.
-In 1864 he married Charlotte von Gloeden, née Maaßen (1824–1904), the widow of his mentor von Gloeden, and thus became the stepfather of the photographer Wilhelm von Gloeden.

 The constituency administrative district Köslin 1 (Stolp - Lauenburg - Bütow) sent him to the Prussian House of Representatives in 1876, where he became a member of the German Conservative Party and soon belonged to the leaders of the extreme right.
 He was a member of the House of Representatives until his resignation in 1895.
-1881 he was elected to the German Reichstag and in 1884 took over the chief editor of the Kreuzzeitung.
+In 1881 he was elected to the German Reichstag and in 1884 took over the chief editor of the Kreuzzeitung.